eth-events/readthedocs/api/authorization/index.rst

 Authorization
 =============
-To access eth.events, no matter if you just want to use the free service or have a paid service agreement, you'll need to get an API Key.
+To access anyblock.tools, no matter if you just want to use the free service or have a paid service agreement, you'll need to get an API Key.

-You can register for a **free** account and get an API key right now at `https://account.eth.events/ <https://account.eth.events/api/token/>`_ in just a few seconds.
+You can register for a **free** account and get an API key right now at `https://account.anyblock.tools/ <https://account.anyblock.tools/api/token/>`_ in just a few seconds.
 Go ahead, I'll wait.

 Sending your API key
 --------------------